ismailceylan/type.js/readme.md

 The `use` method on the type objects allow us to use traits.
 If we want to use another trait we have to prepend another use method to the chain like `Type( ...something ).use( ...trait1, ...rename map).use( ...trait2, ...rename map)`.

-#### Renaming trait methods when used them
+### Renaming trait methods when used them
 ```js
 var Creature = Type( "Creature" ).use( Breathable, { breath: "exhale" });
 ```
-Now, the Creature type has a exhale method instead of breathable.
+Now, the Creature type has a exhale method instead of breath.

 ### Defining Animal Contracts
 ```js